 How would you know if someone was stealing your identity or applying for credit in your name?
 By checking your credit report and score periodically, that’s how.

-You also might notice some oddities: if every six months (or more frequently), the same inquiry pops up on your report with no application information listed, that could be a sign that someone is trying to steal your identity.
+You also might notice some oddities: if every six months (or more frequently), the identical inquiry pops up on your report with no application information listed, that could be a sign that someone is trying to steal your identity.

 Not Taking Advantage Of Free Financial Education Resources